abwilf/Standard-Grid/README.md

 ## Notes and Extras
 1. `results.txt` must have same keys across each element in a grid search, otherwise the `results.txt` files will not be collated into a single csv.
 2. I don't know of an incredibly elegant way to stop an ongoing search (though there probably is one).
 If you exit the program while `main.sh` is running, the workers will still run in the background (a feature, not a bug).
 I usually insert an error into `model.py` (e.g., an undefined `hi`), `kill` the processes currently running by finding their ids with `nvidia-smi`, and watch as all the rest of the queued processes quickly fail.
 3. I often find that I need to remove previous grid searches I've run, and it's a pain to do this by hand each time.
-I wrote myself a helper function and put it in my `~./bashrc`.
-To get it to work, simply add this to your `bashrc`, `source ~/.bashrc`, and run it with `rmhash $hash` from the relevant directory.
+I wrote myself a helper function and put it in my `~/.bashrc`.
+To get it to work, simply add this to your `.bashrc`, `source ~/.bashrc`, and run it with `rmhash $hash` from the relevant directory.
 Be careful!
 I accidentally wiped out the wrong folder once.

 ```bash
 function rmhash {